EnergyVille has a unique infrastructure to test charging strategies for electric vehicles.

 The older charging points are connected in a single phase:

-For the newer charging points, models with a dual wallbox type have been chosen; each with 2 connectors, connected via 2x 400V / 32A so that each connector can deliver 22kW.
+For the newer charging points, wall models have been chosen.
+The dual wallboxes with 2 connectors are connected via 2x 400V / 32A so that each connector can deliver 22kW.
 In addition, these wallboxes have a built-in energy measurement, badge reader, Ethernet connection and support OCPP1.6 and mode 3.

-Current algorithms monitor charging sessions through a combination of limiting peak offtake from the distribution grid, increasing local PV self-consumption and responding to lower electricity prices, monitoring the load per phase.
+Current algorithms control charging sessions through a combination of limiting peak offtake from the distribution grid, increasing local PV self-consumption and responding to lower electricity prices, monitoring the load per phase.

 To achieve this an efficient and functional information exchange with the users is required.
 These identify themselves via their staff badge and then receive a confirmation via email, with the possibility to adjust their preferences or follow up the status via a webpage or via the kiosk at the charging plaza.